-You can download Standalone Analysis from the From the LoadRunner Enterprise navigation toolbar, click and select Download Applications > Standalone Analysis.
+You can download Standalone Analysis from the In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Download Applications > Standalone Analysis.

 - b.
 Collate and analyze the results for the test run. - i.
-From the LoadRunner Enterprise navigation toolbar, click and select Test Runs.
-Select the performance test you just ran in the test management tree, and click the Runs tab. - ii.
+In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Test Runs.
+Select the performance test you just ran in the test management tree, and click the Runs tab.

+- ii.
 If the test run is in the Before Collating Results state, right-click the run, and select Collate.
 LoadRunner Enterprise collates the results for the test run - iii.
-When result collation has finished, and the test run is in the Before Creating Analysis Data state, right-click the run, and select Analyze. - iv.
-When LoadRunner Enterprise has finished analyzing the results, download the Results <#>.zip file for the test run. - c.
-Open the Analysis session file for your performance test. - i.
-In Analysis, select File > Open.
+When result collation has finished, and the test run is in the BeforeCreating Analysis Data state, right-click the run, and select Analyze. - iv.
+When LoadRunner Enterprise has finished analyzing the results, download the Results<#>.zip file for the test run. - c.
+Open the Analysis session file for your performance test. - In Analysis, select File > Open.
 The Open Existing Analysis Session dialog box opens. - ii.
-Click File System, and navigate to the Results<run_id>.zip file for the instance of your performance test that you want to analyze. - iii.
+Click File System, and go to the Results<run_id>.zip file for the instance of your performance test that you want to analyze. - iii.
 Double-click the Results<run_id>.zip file.
-The Analysis session file is opened in Analysis.
-For information about how to work within Analysis, see the LoadRunner Professional Help Center.
+The Analysis session file is opened in Analysis. - For information about how to work within Analysis, see the LoadRunner Professional Help Center.